billdueber/simple_solr_client/README.md

 A Solr client specifically designed to try to help you test what the heck solr is actually doing.

-Most useful when running on the same machine as the solr install, but still useful even when you're not.

 ## Motivation

 Solr is complex.

 It's complex enough, and fuddles with enough edge cases, that reading the documentation and/or the code doesn't get me the understanding that I feel I need.

-If I were smarter, maybe I wouldn't need something like this.
+So, I turn to testing it as if it were a black box.

-I wanted a way to test what solr is actually doing, and this library is a way for me to start to do that in a fashion that's more convenient that doing everything "by hand" in the admin dashboard or running queries via URLs in my browser or using curl.
+Doing everything "by hand" in the admin dashboard or running queries via URLs in my browser or using curl.

 I wanted a way to figure out what fields (of what types) are being created,